discord-tickets/docs/docs/installation.md

 docker run -v ./logs:/usr/src/app/logs --name "bot" "discordtickets"
 ```

+!!! note
-**Note**: If you renamed your image, change the `discordtickets` at the end of the run command to the name of your image instead.
+	If you renamed your image, change the `discordtickets` at the end of the run command to the name of your image instead.

 This command will run your image with a volume attached to `./logs` mapped to the container's log file, so that logs are persisted.
 We also give the container a friendly name, "bot".